poiyomi/PoiyomiDocs/docs/shading/light-data.md

 How much to apply realtime point lighting to the indirect color.

-## Vertex Lighting

-Vertex lighting allows realtime lights set to non-important to perform their lighting calculations on a per-vertex basis instead of a per-pixel basis.
-This results in these lights being much lighter to process at runtime.

-### Enabled

-- `Type`: **Checkbox**

-Enables or Disables vertex lighting.

 ## Debug Visualization

 Debug visualization provides visualizations of the results of lighting data settings and calculations.